phonklover/TickifyClone/README.md

 2. Move *Vagrantfile* and *bootstrap.sh* (from *_one-click-installation* folder) to a folder where you want to initialize your project.
 3. Do `vagrant up` in that folder.

-5 minutes later you'll have a fully installed HUGE inside Ubuntu 14.04 LTS.
+5 minutes later you'll have a fully installed tickify inside Ubuntu 14.04 LTS.
 The full code will be auto-synced with the current folder.
 MySQL root password and the PHPMyAdmin root password are set to *12345678*.
 By default 192.168.33.111 is the IP of your new box.